mmertama/FigmaQML/README.md

     * On OSX Checkbox was not working correctly so I did a quick styling to fix it.
     * Some minor fixes to get rid of warnings.
     * Build script and README updates.
+ * 2.0.0
+    * WebAssembly support
+    * Lot of fixes and refactoring code for the Web assembly